Sportstar East Sports Conclave 2023: Sourav Ganguly - ‘The Rajarhat stadium should be ready in two years’

 Ganguly, 50, started off the session by talking about how cricket has evolved over the years.
 “Cricket has changed tremendously over the years.
 Not just cricket, every sport has changed.
 Cricket financially has become sound.
 Even the quality has improved.
 I never knew quality and finance could go hand in hand.
 The great Sunil Gavaskar would bat against the West Indies greats without wearing a helmet.”

-“Now India goes so many times a year to countries like Australia, South Africa and England...
+“Now India goes so many times a year to countries like Australia, South Africa and England..
 Look at the Australian team.
 They are not even playing a warmup match (now in Border-Gavaskar Trophy).
 This is because they are familiar with the Indian pitches.
 During my time, I used to go to Australia once in 7-8 years.
 It’s more important that I kept playing on tour.
-I kept playing Ranji trophies and enjoyed playing First Class cricket.
-I had opportunities to have the selectors keep watching me and eventually got my chance to play in 1996.”
+I kept playing Ranji Trophies and enjoyed playing First Class cricket.
+I had opportunities to have the selectors watch me and eventually got my chance to play in 1996,” the former BCCI president continued.

 And it has grown immensely over the years as well.
 The ‘Vision 2020’ programme, according to Ganguly, has been the gamechanger for cricket in this part of the country.

 He said, ”Vision 2020 is why we have these many talents.
 We rope them in early and keep working on their development.
 Mukesh Kumar, Abhimanyu (Easwaran), Shahbaz (Ahmed) have all come from the system.
 We have Akash Deep also.
 They are not lost after a few years.
-We monitor their fitness and workload...
+We monitor their fitness and workload.
 There are youngsters coming up like Mukesh.
 Used to be a 13-14-year-old boy.
-Came from a very, very ordinary background but just wanted to play the game but did not know what to do.”
+Came from a very, very ordinary background.
+Just wanted to play the game, but did not know what to do.”

 Ganguly also elaborated on how the city was placed when it came to creating a new stadium.
 “We have a land in Rajarhat now.
-The Hon’ble CM (Mamata Banerjee) was kind enough to grant that to CAB.
+The Hon’ble Chief Minister (Mamata Banerjee) was kind enough to grant that to CAB.
 We have built a small stadium.
 We will still want to hold on to the Eden Gardens because it is iconic.
-We have some rebuilding to do after the World Cup in October where we want to get back to 1,00,000 capacity.
-During the 2011 World Cup, the bucket seats came in and we lost a lot of them then.
+We have some rebuilding to do after the World Cup in October where we want to get back to the 1,00,000 capacity.
+During the 2011 World Cup, the bucket seats came in and we lost a lot of seats then.
 It became 70k then.
 It will take about two years to complete the new stadium.
-In the smaller stadium, we will play Tests, and of course Ranji and other domestic games.
-Maintaining two stadiums also cost a lot.
-You rather use that money for the development of cricket.
+In the smaller stadium, we will play Tests, and of course Ranji (Trophy) and other domestic games.
+Maintaining two stadiums also costs a lot.
+You want to rather use that money for the development of cricket.
 It is the balance that needs to happen.”

 Speaking on World Cup-winning captain MS Dhoni, “It is not about how many games Dhoni has played, but the impact he created.
 He is an absolute champion.”